FSU upsets No. 6 Florida 63-51, extends streak in series - WHIZ News

 The Seminoles (1-1) avoided their first 0-2 start since 2000 thanks to suffocating defense that forced the rival Gators (1-1) into 16 turnovers and a woeful shooting performance.
 Florida was 14 of 50 from the field, including 4 of 22 from 3-point range.

+“We’re both playing with a lot of inexperienced players, a lot of first-year guys,” FSU coach Leonard Hamilton said.
+“I’m sure they’re trying to find themselves and we’re trying to find ourselves as well.”

-Florida’s football team scored more points this week that its basketball team.
+Florida’s football team scored more points (56) than its basketball squad did this weekend.

+“It can be a big wake-up call and it can show how this team can band together rather than splinter,” Gators forward Kerry Blackshear Jr. said.

-The Gators, a six-point favorite at home, expected some growing pains from a team that features graduate transfer Kerry Blackshear Jr., three sophomores and five freshmen.
-They clearly weren’t ready to match Florida State’s intensity.
+A six-point favorite at home, Florida expected some growing pains from a team that features graduate transfer Blackshear, three sophomores and five freshmen.
+The Gators clearly weren’t ready to match Florida State’s defensive intensity.

 A sellout crowd witnessed FSU take over late in the first half and really seize control after the break.
 The Gators went 10 minutes with just one field goal — a dunk on an inbound play — as Florida State pulled ahead 38-25 in the opening minutes of the second half.
 The ‘Noles went up by 14 on Anthony Polite’s 3-pointer with 9:31 to play.